smthemex/ComfyUI_StoryDiffusion/README.md

 3 Need  model
 ----

-In online mode, click run and the required model will be automatically downloaded from the huggingface.
-Please ensure that your network is unobstructed.
-The default available models are G161222/RealVisXL_V4.0, stabilityai/stable-diffusion-xl-base-1.0  ， stablediffusionapi/sdxl-unstable-diffusers-y ，sd-community/sdxl-flash ；
+You can directly fill in the repo, such as:"stablityai/table diffusion xl base-1.0", or select the corresponding model in the local diffuser menu (provided that you have the model in the "models/diffuser" directory), or you can directly select a single SDXL community model.
+The priority of repo or local diffusers is higher than that of individual community models.

+Supports all SDXL based diffusion models (such as "G161222/RealVisXL_V4.0", "sd-community/sdxl-flash"）， It also supports non SD models, such as ("stablediffusionapi/sdxl-unstable-diffusers-y", playground-v2.5-1024px-aesthetic）
-Select 'Use_Single_XL-Model', as well as your local SDXL monomer model (for example: Jumpernaut XL_v9-RunDiffusionPhoto_v2. safetensors), and the corresponding config file will also be downloaded;
+When using your local SDXL monomer model (for example: Jumpernaut XL_v9-RunDiffusionPhoto_v2. safetensors), please set local_diffusers to none and download the corresponding config files to run.

 --using dual role same frame function: